-We see ourselves as a family of actors with a job to do; to use our style of theatre: music, devised work, text and a large ensemble of actors, to make plays and tell stories to others, our audiences.
+We see ourselves as a family of actors with a job to do; to use our style of theatre: music, devised work and text to make performances that tell stories to our audiences.
 We aim to reach as many people as we can, through our plays and our workshops, through linking up with our audiences and the people we come into contact with.

 Who We Are:

-- Daniel Bryan, Steve Canby, Carol Chilcott, Brian Davis, Penny Goater, Kevin Hogan, Tina Kelly, Mary Lansdown, Alex Long, Sarah McGreevy, Richard O’Brien, Marilyn Rees, Jenny Stafford, Chris Wiltshire, Sharlie Yea.
+- Daniel Bryan, Steve Canby, Brian Davis, Penny Goater, Kevin Hogan, Tina Kelly, Mary Lansdown, Sarah McGreevy, Marilyn Rees, Olivia Watkins, Chris Wiltshire, Sharlie Yea and Resident Musician: Ed Goater.
 Read more.